srcodes12/connectivecpp.github.io/README.md

 Contributions have been made by Matthew Briggs, Daniel Muldrew, and Bob Higgins.

-## Customers
+## Who is Using Connective C++ Software?

-An early release of Chops Net IP is in use at [Sound Life Sciences](https://www.soundlifesci.com/), a startup creating awesome medical software and devices for respiratory monitoring.
+Chops Net IP is in use at [Sound Life Sciences](https://www.soundlifesci.com/), a startup creating awesome medical software and devices for respiratory monitoring.

 ## Team Bios